cons0le7/nosint/README.md

 - Next prompt will ask for a custom search ID which you can use for your own data  management.
 You can leave this blank to have the search ID auto-generate.
 - Final summary report defaults to yes if no choice is selected.
 Search begins after entering.

-####  Responses
+####  Responses:
-The API will stream a series of 5 responses back to you.
+The API will stream a series of 5 responses back to you:
 - connecting
 - plugins_discovered
 - search_started